-When a student needs to be dismissed from school, the student must submit a note to either office or the security desk by 8:30 AM.
+When a student needs to be dismissed from school, the student must submit a note to either office or the security desk- by 8:30 AM to the gold office for grades 9-12 and to the maroon office for grade 8.
 Notes may be verified with the parent/guardian.
 All dismissals must be in writing, either by hand-written note, email or fax.
 Students must be present for four periods or until 11:00 AM in order to be considered present for the day.
+Notes from the parent/guardian are not considered an excused absence.